 This documentary is well worthy of its Oscar award and a five-star rating.
 It is a fitting accolade to the mostly unrecognised talent it seeks to give recognition to and, by the end, it leaves you contemplating the forever-resonating words: “You have to share your gifts and go out into the world.”
 Perhaps we can all learn something from these inspirational voices.

-20 Feet from Stardom is released nationwide on 28th March 2014, for further information visit here.
+20 Feet from Stardom is released nationwide on 28th March 2014.
+For further information visit the film’s website here.

 Watch the trailer for 20 Feet from Stardom here: